AyanBot10/Starter-V1/script/events/README.md

 Here, this code will only run when any event with the same type/name as `event_name` gets emitted

 ### Note
-`text` and `message` events won't work because the handler/handler.js has other implementations for them so they are compatible with commands
+`message` event won't work because the handler/handler.js has other implementations for it.